zentialEdwardSu/zentialEdwardSu.github.io/content/projects/_index.md

 ---
 title: Projects
-description: Some Projects I'm working on.
+description: Some Projects of mine.
 ---